 Mission and Sacred Heart Goals

 Our mission is to develop young men with active and creative minds, a sense of understanding and compassion for others, and the courage to act on their beliefs.
-We educate and develop the whole boy in mind, body and spirit.
+As an independent Catholic boys' school, we are committed to educating and developing the whole boy in mind, body and spirit.

 Our Founding Mission